-- 13.2.
-A variety of cryptographic schemes are used across a financial institution's IT implementation.
+- 13.1.1 A variety of cryptographic schemes are used across a financial institution's IT implementation.
 A financial institution should therefore ensure that the appropriate cryptographic scheme is applied to best suit the security requirements of each use case.
 Where possible, well-established internationally recognised and tested cryptographic schemes should be adopted, configured to the most up-to-date security standards (e.g., key size, hash function, random function, etc.), and deployed in a manner optimised for the financial institution's implementation.
-All deployment of cryptographic schemes should be in accordance with the financial institution's established system development and testing framework. - 13.3.
-As technology advances, new techniques to overcome cryptography become available.
-Financial institutions should keep abreast of industry developments to ensure that their adopted cryptographic schemes remain resistant to such new techniques and update their outdated schemes with contemporary ones that are able to provide the required protection. - 13.4.
-Where a financial institution manages its own public key infrastructure for the management of digital certificates, the financial institution should ensure that the supporting functions (e.g., certificate authority, registration authority, central directory, certificate policy and the certificate management system, etc.) are securely configured, and controls implemented to protect them from compromise. - 13.5.
-Where a third-party public key infrastructure solution is used, a financial institution should conduct adequate due diligence on the third party prior to integration.
-Security characteristics of the solution should be assessed to ensure public key infrastructure is secured against threat actors. - 13.6.
-Financial institutions should evaluate the need for implementing post-quantum cryptography (PQC) capabilities for sensitive datasets or network communications.
-For example, in relation to the threat of "harvest now, decrypt later" financial institutions should assess the need to protect high-value data or communications that need to remain encrypted for the long term.
+All deployment of cryptographic schemes should be in accordance with the financial institution's established system development and testing framework. - 13.1.2 As technology advances, new techniques to overcome cryptography become available.
+Financial institutions should maintain an awareness of industry developments to ensure that their adopted cryptographic schemes remain resistant to such new techniques and update their outdated schemes with contemporary ones that are able to provide the required protection. - 13.1.3 Where a financial institution manages its own public key infrastructure for the management of digital certificates, the financial institution should ensure that the supporting functions (e.g., certificate authority, registration authority, central directory, certificate policy and the certificate management system, etc.) are securely configured, and controls implemented to protect them from compromise. - 13.1.4 Where a third-party public key infrastructure solution is used, a financial institution should conduct adequate due diligence on the third party prior to integration.
+Security characteristics of the solution should be assessed to ensure public key infrastructure is secured against threat actors. - 13.1.5 Financial institutions should evaluate the need for implementing post-quantum cryptography (PQC) or quantum key distribution (QKD) capabilities for sensitive datasets and network communications.
+For example, in relation to the threat of 'harvest now, decrypt later', financial institutions should assess the need to protect high-value data and communications that need to remain encrypted for the long term.